 “Black women matter!,” we chanted as a group at SJ City Hall.
 A group much smaller than what I had seen earlier this year.

 The protest cycle, gaining and losing traction, is not a new one, neither is the information it is disseminating.
-Michael German, Fellow from the Brennan Center for Justice and former Special Agent for the FBI, spoke about the pattern of white supremacy and far-right militant behavior repeating in 1990, 2006, 2015 at the Ethnic Media Services briefing on September 5th.
+Michael German, a Fellow from the Brennan Center for Justice and former Special Agent for the FBI, spoke about the pattern of white supremacy and far-right militant behavior repeating in 1990, 2006, 2015 at the Ethnic Media Services briefing on September 5th.

-“White supremacy and far right violence in the US is a problem that…is poorly understood, partly because the federal government deprioritizes it and the state and local governments don’t want to pick up the slack,” informed German.
+“White supremacy and far-right violence in the US is a problem that…is poorly understood, partly because the federal government deprioritizes it and the state and local governments don’t want to pick up the slack,” informed German.
 A consistent issue and a potential threat since the 90s, the ideology of white supremacy cannot be dismantled unless it is understood.

 Why do I bring up white supremacy in relation to Breonna Taylor?
 It’s this simple.

 The initial act of entering unannounced and shooting an unarmed black woman comes from the fear of her Blackness.
-The potential cover up of her murder and the subsequent ruling in favor of the three white cops is the influence and power accrued from fear and oppression of colored communities.
+The potential cover-up of her murder and the subsequent ruling in favor of the three white cops is the influence and power accrued from fear and oppression of colored communities.